 Any surface or area of the equipment marked with these symbols indicates the presence of a hot surface or hot component.
-If this surface is contacted, the potential for injury exists.
+Contact with this surface could result in injury.

-WARNING: To reduce the risk of injury from a hot component, allow the surface to cool before working with it.
+WARNING: To reduce the risk of injury from a hot component, allow the surface to cool before touching.

-Power Supplies or Systems marked with these symbols indicate that the equipment is supplied by multiple sources of power.
+Power supplies or systems marked with these symbols indicate the presence of multiple sources of power.

-WARNING: To reduce the risk of injury from electrical shock, remove all power cords to completely disconnect power from the system.
+WARNING: To reduce the risk of injury from electrical shock, remove all power cords to completely disconnect power from the power supplies and systems.